Skip to main content

 Your landlord can only withhold your deposit for unpaid bills if it has cost them money.

-For example, if the gas company installed a prepayment meter and your landlord has to pay to change it back before they rent out the property again.
+For example, if the gas company installed a prepayment meter and your landlord has to pay to change it back before they rent the property again.

 Your landlord cannot keep your deposit just because you have not paid your final energy bills.
 Your debt is to the energy company not the landlord.